 How much does it cost to build custom?

 Residential and commercial construction costs vary per square foot depending on the size of your building project.
 It is important to have a clear idea of your must-haves and can-do-with-outs.
-The final costs will come down to what you expect in terms of overall quality and selection of interior and exterior finishes.
+The final costs will come down to selection of interior and exterior finishes.

 What Should I Consider?

-Understanding the general expenditures associated with design, permitting, surveys, geotechnical studies, framing and landscaping all contribute to the overall project budget.
+Understanding the general expenditures associated with design, permitting, surveys, geotechnical studies, all contribute to the overall project budget.
 Size, shape, finishes, and design all impact the cost of building.
-Understanding how the costs breakdown and what options you have are critical for those looking to stay within a tight budget.
 Costs of hiring an architect and engineer to design and draw up blueprints and schematics must be factored into your budget planning.

 The Different Parts

-The shell or frame of a house can account for approximately a third of the total cost.
-Framing will include your walls, doors, windows, and roofing.
-Focusing on quality materials may cost more up front but also ensure durability and save on operating costs.
+The shell or frame can account for approximately a third of the total cost.
+Framing will include walls, doors, windows, and roofing.
+Focusing on quality materials to ensure durability and save on operating costs.

 All the interior finishes account for another third of your total cost.
 Here is where you decide whether you want hardwood floors, stone, carpet, or tile.
-Understanding the building basics will help you budget for appliances, finishes and all the extras you may be able to add to your dream project.
+Understanding the building basics will help your budget for all the extras you may be able to add to your project.

 Plumbing and heating will generally account for about 13% of the budget.
 Decisions such as central air and the kind of heating system you would like.

-Kitchens and bathrooms are the two rooms that are usually the most prohibitive and are the most important in terms of functionality.
-The cost of a brand-new kitchen can vary anywhere between $25,000 to $50,000+ and a new bathroom from $10,000 to $20,000+ depending on size and taste.
+Kitchens and bathrooms are the rooms that are the most important in terms of functionality.
+The cost of a brand-new kitchen and new bathrooms depend on size, taste and finishes.

-The cost whether you are buying a vacant lot, or a developed property coupled by location, can vary significantly.
+The cost of buying a vacant lot, or a developed property can vary significantly.

-Your investment will include the initial purchase cost but will also influence how much you spend on the new build or renovation.
-You should build or renovate a property that will appreciate over time and maximize your equity.
+Your investment will include the initial purchase cost but will also influence how much you spend on the build or renovation.
+Build or renovate a property that will appreciate over time and maximize your equity.

 Inspections and Permits

-Inspections and permits required for your project will be taken care of by the Fulcrum team, since we are aware of exactly which permits are required.
-The cost of home inspections generally depend on the size of the home.
+Inspections and permits required for your project will be taken care of by the Fulcrum team.
 This is where the experience of your building team comes into play handling the necessary paperwork to ensure your project moves ahead.

 Details That Affect Cost